credativ/plutono/docs/sources/developers/_index.md

 +++
 title = "Developers"
-aliases = ["/docs/grafana/latest/plugins/developing/"]
+aliases = ["/docs/plutono/latest/plugins/developing/"]
 weight = 190
 +++

 # Developers

-This section of the documentation contains pages with resources for Grafana developers.
+This section of the documentation contains pages with resources for Plutono developers.